dhurlburtusa/shortcuts/mongoose/mongoose-notes.md

   `doc.save()` will not persist this modification.
 If you must modify `Date` types using built-in methods, tell mongoose about the change with `doc.markModified('pathToYourDate')` before saving.
+* Arrays are special because they implicitly have a default value of `[]` (empty array).
+* Mongoose will, by default, "minimize" schemas by removing empty objects.